katydid/proofs/CONTRIBUTING.md

 ### Where to jump in

-1. Find a TODO.
+1. Find a TODO, `admit` or `sorry`.
 2. Open an github issue, if you would like to prove something different that you still feels belong here.

 ### I have an alternative proof

 The more the merrier.
 We welcome alternative proofs.
 Please submit your proof with a new name.

 ### Comments